 Petit Verdot ripens very late, often a week or more later than Cabernet Sauvignon.
 In Bordeaux it is only one vintage in three that sees this grape fully ripen.
 On the plus side, it is a late bloomer, so suffers less from spring rains and frost.
 It is susceptible to shatter, and rain at flowering can dramatically affect fruit set.
-Add this to the scarcity of plantings and the demand for at least a small amount to deepen the character of Cabernet, and you can understand why during the last several years it has been commanding the highest average price of any grape in the Napa Valley.
+Add this to the scarcity of plantings and the demand for at least a small amount to deepen the character of Cabernet, and you can understand why during the last several years it has commanded the highest average price of any grape in the Napa Valley.
 As difficult as it is to properly ripen, Petit Verdot plantings are on the rise, as it does add an extra layer of depth and mystery to a properly blended Bordeaux-style wine.

 Mainly added to Cab

 Petit Verdot is notable for two reasons: outstanding aromatic qualities, often showing violet and spice notes; and also a deep purple-black color.
 Often too tannic and tart on its own, a small portion in a blend can add both structure and exotic aromas and flavors.
 Most growers in California blend it into Cabernet Sauvignon to add color and structure.
 It also has a charming fruit character, often Bing cherry to blackberry fruit.
 It can also have a peppery or woody aromatic note, which seems to come to the forefront as the wine ages.
-It does have more aromatic complexity in the areas that have a long cooler growing season, so rewards rise with risk for this unique grape.
+It does have more aromatic complexity in the areas that have a longer, cooler growing season, so rewards rise with risk for this unique grape.